 We knew there was nothing we could do to protect Jason from any of these outcomes.
 It was all up to him.
 We had to let go.
 We had our lives back to some semblance of normalcy during his imprisonment.
 The year he got out brought all the crap back into our lives.
 We were much better equipped to deal with it this time.

 I think our answers took the questioner back.
 We were serious.
 You have to learn a different kind of parenting when dealing with a son or daughter who's an addict.
 It makes no difference what their drug of choice is, alcohol, opioids, or anything else.
 The symptoms are the same.

 One of the tenets of Al-Anon that we adopt in our PAL Group when dealing with our addicted loved ones is this: I didn't cause it, can't control it, and can't cure it.
-The words may not be in the right order.
+So the words may not be in the right order.
 But you get the point.

 Parents are much healthier if they can accept this reality.
 That's why we could confidently say we would not have changed anything, knowing Jason was suicidal.